Grand Canal Venice winter

 • Lower prices (low season)

-• Great shopping – January is sales season
+• Great shopping – January is sales season!

 The cons of traveling in January in Italy are:

-• Cold weather, with possible rain and snow
+• Cold weather, with possible rain and snow in some areas

 In this guide to Italy in January, I will go through what to expect during the first month of the year in various Italian destinations.

 Disclaimer: this is a seasonal guide to Italy.
-For travel advisory and restrictions that may apply to the time of your visit, please check official channels.
+For travel advisories and restrictions that may apply to the time of your visit, please check official channels.
 Check here for official info if traveling from US, Canada, UK, Ireland, Australia, New Zealand.

 Please note: this post contains affiliate links.
 Should you make a purchase, we might make a small commission.